Skip to main content

 By email ncs@health.gov.au

-NCS endeavours to process applications for permits within 20 business days from the date of receipt.
+NCS endeavours to process applications for permits within 20 business days from the date of receipt of a correctly completed application and requisite supporting documentation.
 While a very high proportion of applications are processed within 10 days, there will be times where high demand for permits may result in slightly longer processing times.
 Application forms that contain incomplete or incorrect information will be returned to you for amendment, resulting in delays in processing.

-It is the responsibility of the importer to ensure that the triplicate copy of the permit is endorsed by the Australian Border Force and the importer at the time of importation.
+It is the responsibility of the importer to ensure that the triplicate copy of the permit is completed at the time of importation and the hardcopy returned to NCS.

 It is responsibility of the importer to return the endorsed triplicate copy to NCS no later than 14 days after the importation has occurred.
 Failure to comply with this condition may result in cancellation of import licenses.